A Great Global Reset

 (Pandemic is natures warning, Coronavirus is a wake-up call)

 It has often been said that we should produce more sustainably.
-That is of course true, but it shifts the responsibility fully to companies.
-We will have to change our consumption patterns too.
+That is of course true but it’s not enough.
+It shifts responsibility fully to companies, while we will have to change our consumption patterns too.
 And this is going to ask a lot of us.
 According to Amma, the lockdowns challenge us to practice with it.

 And that’s immediately a second link between the pandemic and sustainability: the lockdowns.
 After a few weeks we noticed that the air was getting cleaner and that animals came to visit the towns.
 After a few months, air pollution was found to be reduced by 17%.
 Suppose we do this more often, a large part of the climate problem has already been solved.
 This is of course not possible in this form, because the lockdown is disease-related and has other consequences that we do not want, such as increased poverty, loneliness, learning disadvantages and a decline in emancipation (most clearly in poorer countries).
 But experiences of the lockdown can be a source of inspiration to tackle problems in the near future.